A living laboratory for conservation education and scientific investigation, built to empower the scientists of tomorrow.

 Immersive Habitat Classrooms

-These multisensory spaces will be the first of their kind in the world and will be themed around rainforest, desert and woodland habitats.
-They will be a blend of living animal habitat and classroom, providing authentic learning experiences that align with curriculum priority areas.
+These multisensory spaces are the first of their kind in the world, themed around rainforest, desert and woodland habitats.
+A blend of living animal habitat and classroom, these spaces provide authentic learning experiences that align with curriculum priority areas.

 Digital teaching lab

-A digital teaching lab will provide opportunities for rural and regional students to connect with Taronga’s learning programs and Taronga science.
+A digital teaching lab provides opportunities for rural and regional students to connect with Taronga’s learning programs and Taronga science.

 Centre for scientific excellence

-Within the Taronga Institute there will be purpose built laboratories, including a multi-disciplinary research laboratory, teaching laboratory and cryoreserve.
-These facilities will increase Taronga’s research capabilities and enable increased engagement and collaboration with universities globally to address key conservation issues.
+Within the Taronga Institute there are a range of purpose built laboratories, including a multi-disciplinary research laboratory, teaching laboratory and cryoreserve.
+These facilities have increased Taronga’s research capabilities and enabled further engagement and collaboration with universities globally to address key conservation issues.